carolinearvidsson/lin513/README.md

 ### Running the program (CA)

 The execution of this program constists of two steps: training and testing.
-Both steps are done through main.py
+Both steps are done through main.py.

 ### Output (CFS)

-As final output the program prints results of statistic measures from comparing the predicted complexities and the manually annotated complexities found for each target in the CompLex corpus.
+As final output the program prints statistic measures from comparing the predicted complexities and the manually annotated complexities found for each target in the CompLex corpus.

 The statistic measures used are the same (by type, not necessarily method) as the task authors have published as expected baseline performance on the task's [website](https://github.com/MMU-TDMLab/CompLex).
 These are Pearson's R, Spearman's Rho, Mean Absolute Error (MAE), Mean Squared Error (MSE) and R-squared (R2).